 The hard truth is, yes, you might die.
 GIST is so unpredictable, and it can be a deadly, sometimes fast-moving disease, while other cases are much less aggressive, and may not come back for years, if at all.
 But, with the right doctors, who are staying current on GIST care, and who insist on proper follow-up scans, your chances of surviving this are EXCELLENT!
 New “targeted therapy drugs” are now there for us, beginning with Gleevec, and now, Sutent.
 Others are being tested already, and combination therapies may be the eventual goal.
 These drugs, (so far) do not “cure” the cancer, but they keep it at bay, manage it, so that you can live.
 Tumors often shrink dramatically with Gleevec.
 Sometimes, they simply remain “stable” and that is a good thing too.
 See the Treatments section of our website for information on current drugs as well as clinical trials.

-Five years ago, the story for us was quite different.
+Before 2000, the story for us was quite different.
 Regular chemotherapy did not work for GIST, and radiation was fairly useless.
 We died.
 It was just a matter of when.
 Today the situation is quite different, and with Gleevec and other drugs, our survival rates are dramatically increasing.
 There are a lot of reasons to hope.
-So be very careful when you search the web, as old (pre-2000) information on GIST may no longer be relevant.
+So be very careful when you search the web, as old (pre-2000) information on GIST is no longer relevant.
 For one thing, prior to 1998, most GIST information was lumped in with other sarcomas, such as Leiomyosarcoma.
 GIST really only became a separate disease after 1998, and it was only considered differently in terms of treatment options after 2000.
 For another, the treatment options, as mentioned above, have changed dramatically, and indeed, are changing as you read this.